pmbanugo/cron-atlas/README.md

 1. [FxRate Today](https://fxrate.today/): Used to schedule task that updates the exchange rates.
 2. [FlyCD](https://flycd.dev): Internally used for some data clean up and migration tasks.

-You should give it a try today.
-It's currently in [public beta](https://cronatlas.dev/) while I work on adding more capabilites and a fancy UI.
-Feel free to open an issue or start a discussion if you have a feature request.
+You should give it a try today by signing up for the cloud version at [cronatlas.dev](https://cronatlas.dev/).

 > Feel free to open a PR if you're already using Cron Atlas.